For the more information about the geologic resources of the National Park Service, please visit http://www.nature.nps.gov/geology/.

 Parks with caves are updating their Cave Management Plans, or using other means to identify and implement actions to minimize the risk of WNS spreading into uninfected parks.
 These actions include: providing extensive WNS education and materials; screening visitors and gear; disinfection; and when necessary, closure of cave resources.

-The human health risk from WNS is unknown but appears to be low.
+White-nose syndrome has not been shown to affect humans.
 No human illnesses to date have been associated with contact or exposure to WNS-infected bats or caves.
-In addition, P. destructans only grows at temperatures well below human body temperature so infection is very unlikely.
+Additionally, the fungus that causes the disease only grows at cold temperatures, well below human body temperature.